abhideepkumar/MCQ-Quiz/README.md

 ## Overview

-This is a quiz web application built using Next.js and Tailwind CSS.
+This is a quiz web application built using Next.js,Tailwind CSS and Mongodb.
 The application allows participants to take a quiz consisting of multiple-choice questions (MCQs) on the topic of startups.
 Each question has four options, with only one correct answer.
 The participants can also provide their personal details, such as name, email, and USN number, before starting the quiz.
 The quiz is timed, with 15 seconds allotted for each question.
-After completing the quiz, the participants can view their score.
+After completing the quiz, the participants can view their score which will be saved to Mongodb server.

 ## Features